CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 ]
 ```

-!!!info "Start of a new epoch"
+!!!info "Start and Duration of Epochs"

-    sleep 4, collect 1, exchange 1, forward 1
+    The `SLEEP` epoch lasts for a total of four days, followed by one day of `COLLECT`, one day of `EXCHANGE`, and one day of `FORWARD`.

-    Day 0 does not start on Monday.
-The first fee distribution started at Thu Sep 17 2020 00:00:00 GMT+0000 (`1600300800`), therefore day 0 of each new epoch starts at that time.
+    Epoch start is not on Monday.
+The first fee distribution started on `Thu Sep 17 2020 00:00:00 GMT+0000` (1600300800)`.
+Therefore, day 0 of each new epoch starts on Thursday at 00:00:00 GMT.

 ### `epoch`